4ndsil/PlantWatch/README.md

 PLANT_API_KEY="<Houseplant API key>"
 MONGODB_CONNECTION_STRING="<MongoDB connection string>"
 ```
+## Running the application

+The entry file is `index.js`, to run the application use `node index.js`.

+If you run in developer mode with nodemon (restarts server on file changes) use `npm run dev`.

-Then run `npm run dev` to start the application located on localhost:3000.
+The application runs on localhost:3000.